failfa-st/miniprompt/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/1148334/231872890-1aecdb4c-c62c-4dc7-a881-fa3031c57561.png" alt="" width="200"/></p>

 > MiniPrompt is a minimal input syntax to generate comprehensive outputs from LLMs (e.g. GPT-4).
-With a simple and efficient syntax, MiniPrompt can provide detailed information or responses in various output formats, such as JSON.
+With a simple and efficient syntax, MiniPrompt can provide detailed information or responses in various output formats, such as JSON, JavaSrcipt or other languages.

 **Compatible with 🦜️🔗 LangChain**